Gene-Weaver/LeafMachine2/README.md

 1. Still inside the LeafMachine2 directory, show that a venv is currently not active
     <pre><code class="language-python">python --version</code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button>
-2. Then create the virtual environment (venv_LM2 is the name of our new virtual environment)
+2. Then create the virtual environment (venv_LM2 is the name of our new virtual environment.
+You must name it "venv_LM2" if you want to use the Desktop shortcut)
     <pre><code class="language-python">python -m venv venv_LM2</code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button>
 3. Activate the virtual environment